Skip to content

 • Keeping the same printed resume for multiple applications over weeks or months

-On QRLynx, the Starter plan includes 1 free dynamic QR code with 1,000 tracked scans per month — more than enough for a job search.
+On QRLynx, the Starter plan includes 1 free dynamic QR code with unlimited tracked scans — more than enough for a job search.
 If you need additional dynamic codes or higher scan limits, the Pro plan offers 50 dynamic codes with 25,000 monthly scans.

 After reviewing hundreds of resumes with QR codes, these are the mistakes we see most often — and how to avoid them.